spariharcmu24/pui-homework-template-advanced/final-project/README.md

 ## Updated Designs

-[image one]
 ![let it go button](images/let_it_go_button.png)
-The biggest change I made to the final design was to replace the “let it go” button with a pop-up that appears that asks the user if they are sure that they would like to save or not save their self-reflection session.
+^ The biggest change I made to the final design was to replace the “let it go” button with a pop-up that appears that asks the user if they are sure that they would like to save or not save their self-reflection session.
 It’ll help to streamline the process of completing the self-reflection session without needing the user to think about what the “let it go” button is even supposed to do.

 ![pop up](images/pop_up.png)
-I also added pop-ups to replace  instances where I overlaid text on top of the blurred-out pages to create more of a visual separation between the text and the background.
+^ I also added pop-ups to replace  instances where I overlaid text on top of the blurred-out pages to create more of a visual separation between the text and the background.

 ![audio recording buttons](images/audio_recording_buttons.png)
-I also added more buttons on the page that helps users to create audio recordings.
+^ I also added more buttons on the page that helps users to create audio recordings.
 They help users to pause or continue their recordings whenever they want.

 ![replay functions](images/replay_functions.png)
-Additionally, I added more visual separation between the sessions shown on the Kept Sessions page of the website by adding a line between sessions.
+^ Additionally, I added more visual separation between the sessions shown on the Kept Sessions page of the website by adding a line between sessions.
 I also added more functions to audio sessions that appear on the Kept Sessions page to let users pause or continue recordings while also letting users drag the progress bar to a specific part of the recording that they would like to hear.

 ![no entry display](images/no_entry_display.png)
-Additionally, I decided to completely remove the display of the journal entry that appears whenever the user decides to save a journal entry.
+ ^ Additionally, I decided to completely remove the display of the journal entry that appears whenever the user decides to save a journal entry.
 However, I might work on letting users access audio sessions or journal entries by clicking on the heart icons on the monthly calendar if I have enough time to work on that function later on.

 I also replaced the “changed your mind?” button with a “take me back home” button since I thought it had more direct wording.
 Finally, I also changed the typeface of the entire website from Merriweather to Lexend to create a more friendly and calm atmosphere to the website.